danielabar/jqui101-tuts/README.md

 [Demo](http://danielabar.github.io/jqui101-tuts/#menu) | [JavaScript](app/scripts/menu.js) | [HTML](app/partials/menu.html)

 Used to make vertical menus and sub-menus.
-Works with unordered lists.
+Works with unordered lists. css could be tweaked to make horizontal menus as well.

 Don't use div as outer container, instead this will be a `<ul>`